 "Behold, I am a herald of the lightning, and a heavy drop from the cloud: but this lightning is called Superman." —Friedrich Nietzsche, from “Thus Spoke Zarathustra”

-Whence Sonnets Are Sung, Full-Throated and Deep
+When Sonnets Sing to Rhyme, Full-Throated and Deep

-Whence are sonnets sung, full-throated and deep,
+When sonnets sing to rhyme, full-throated and deep,

-with bars of dulcet bliss sweetly echoing;
+with dulcet bars of bliss sweetly echoing;

-within thine innermost, and lofty, being?
+within thine sacred, and most inward, being?

 Such work of genius the divine inspires,

-so purely expressed are those lines profound,
+sublimely expressed are those notes profound,

 and lift the lover's heart to realms heaven-bound.

-But what Muse's audience can godlings know,
+But what Muse's audience can giants know,

 tap powers bane, and forces pro-elliptic;